 When you choose yoga, you do it for an unspoken promise that comes with it: It will help you breathe and stretch, and make you feel better.
-It provides some level of physical, mental, and spiritual relief to people practicing it.
+It provides some level of physical, mental, and spiritual relief to people practising it.

 Most people associate yoga with a toned body but it can be much more than that.
 It is much more than an exercise routine that puts emphasis on healthy living, strength and flexibility.
 Yoga can help you deal with the struggle that you are putting up against an ongoing psychological issue.
 Yes, yoga can heal much more than just your body; it can heal your mind and its problems.

-Most people resort to eating or gulping the wine or staring in the zero to escape feeling blue.
+Most people resort to eating or gulping the wine, or staring in the zero to escape feeling blue.
 They could turn to their yoga mat instead.
 The connection between meditation and breathing exercises helps in stress reduction, which is the foundation of an improved mental health.

 Practising yoga increases your blood circulation which in turn delivers more oxygen to your body parts, including the brain.
 A combination of physical poses, breathing techniques and meditation helps in reducing anxiety and depression, runaway emotions and exaggerated stress response.